Amerant Bank is a community bank headquartered in Coral Gables, Florida with 17 locations throughout the state of Florida and 6 locations in Texas.

 Amerant Bank Reviews and Customer Sentiment

-From a consumer perspective, there’s reason to be a bit wary of Amerant Bank.
-For one thing, this business has a rating of D- with the Better Business Bureau.
-This kind of rating can mean a number of things but generally indicates that a company falls short of the Bureau’s expectations for ethical, honest, and reasonable treatment of and communication with customers.
-There is a 43% chance that Amerant Bank will respond to a complaint you file with the BBB.
+From a consumer perspective, Amerant Bank seems to fall a bit short.
+They have a D- rating with the Better Business Bureau with 8 customer complaints in the past 3 years.
+This kind of rating can mean a number of things but generally indicates that a company falls short of the Bureau’s expectations for ethical, honest, and reasonable communication and/or treatment of customers.